VISTEC-IST-ROBOTICS-PUBLIC/vais/README.md

 1. User can create a new camera launch file and edit the ```alvar.launch``` file on "cam_image_topic", "cam_info_topic", "output_frame" to the robot you are working on.

 2. Create or edit the ```vais/src/output/base_output.py``` to subscribe and publish these topics according to your robot.

+# Note
+In this source code, the folder ICO is the modified Input Correlation-Based Learning (mICO) corresponding to the paper.